 I’ve always believed It’s better to have an aim and miss than to have no aim at all.

 So how did I find my why, and how can you find yours?

 How did I find my why?

-1. I wrote down all of my strengths, talents, skills, attributes.
+1. First of all I got a piece of paper and wrote down / listed all of my strengths, talents, skills, attributes.

-3. I looked for patterns and connections between all of those things.
+3. I looked then patterns and connections between all of those things.